holoviz/panel/doc/how_to/components/construct_panes.md

 png
 ```

-:::{admonition} Pane Background
+:::{admonition} See Also
-:class: info
+:class: seealso

-Learn more about Panes in the [Background for Components](../background/components/components_overview.md#Panes)
+* Learn more about Panes in the <a href="../../background/components/components_overview.html#panes">Background for Components</a>
 :::